treramey/fmdt/PRPs/templates/prp_base.md

 type User = z.infer<typeof UserSchema>;
 ```

-### list of tasks to be completed to fullfill the PRP in the order they should be completed
+### list of tasks to be completed to fulfill the PRP in the order they should be completed

 ```yaml
 Task 1: